itsmecevi/Tableau-Desktop-Specialist/README.md

      * Assign a geographic role to a data field
      * Change data type for a data field (number, date, string, boolean, etc.)

+ ## Understanding Tableau Concepts

+ * Dimensions and measures
+ * Discrete and continuous fields :

+     * Blue color: discret, qualitative data (string, geographics, date, date & time, boolean).
+If added qualitative data, then they are        separate the graphs.
+     * Green color: continuous, quantitative data, number, aggregation (sum, avg, etc).-> If added quantitative data, then they aren’t          separate the graphs.
+  * Aggregation

  ## Exploring data